-A suspension of cells in culture medium (RPMI) is added into the Oxygraph-2k chambers at a concentration such that ROUTINE respiration yields a volume-specific oxygen flux of about 20 pmol·s $^{-1}$ ·cm $^{-3}$ (0.5·10 6 cells ml $^{-1}$ with 32D cells).
+A suspension of cells in culture medium (RPMI) is added into the Oxygraph-2k chambers at a concentration such that ROUTINE respiration yields a volume-specific oxygen flux of about 20 pmol·s-1·cm-3 (0.5·106 cells ml-1 with 32D cells).

 Siphon off the medium from the chambers and add 3 ml cell suspension (32D or 32D-v-Raf in RPMI) into chamber, while rotation of the stirrers maintained in the Oxygraph-2k.
-Samples can now be collected from the O2k-chambers containing homogenous cell suspension, for analysis of cell count, protein concentration, and enzyme assays Complex I, (MiPNet08.15) CS (MiPNet08.14) and LDH (MiPNet08.18). volume The of cell suspension remaining in the chamber must be at least 2.1 ml.
+Samples can now be the O2k-chambers collected from containing homogenous cell suspension, for analysis of cell count, protein concentration, and enzyme assays Complex I, (MiPNet08.15) CS (MiPNet08.14) and LDH (MiPNet08.18).
+The volume of cell remaining in the chamber must be at least 2.1 ml.